carpentries/trainers/policy/request_for_comment.md

 # Requests for Comments

-The trainers leadersip will use an RFC process for actions related to:
+The trainers leadership will use an RFC process for actions related to:
 - Propose changes to Trainer Certification Renewal process
 - Establishing Task Forces and Subcommittees within Trainers group
 - Changing to Instructor checkout requirements